rackaron/Cleaning-and-Getting-Data-Course-Project/CodeBook.md

 The tidy data set is a set of variables for each activity and each subject.
 10299 observations are segmented into 180 groups (30 subjects and 6 activities) with 18 mean and standard deviation features averaged for each group.
-The resulting data table has 180 rows and 21 columns:
+The resulting data table has 180 rows and 21 columns.
+The columns are:
 * subjectId (one of the 30 volunteers)
 * activityId (one of the 6 activities)
 * activityType (one of the 6 activities named descriptive)